libretime/libretime/docs/manual/status/index.md

-On the **System** menu, the **Status** page provides an overview of the health and resource usage of the various services that make up a LibreTime system.
+On the **Settings** menu, the **Status** page provides an overview of the health and resource usage of the various services that make up a LibreTime system.
 If all is well, you will only see green check mark icons in the **Status** column.
 This page also shows how much **Disk Space** you have used on the disk partition containing the main Import folder, as well as any disks or partitions with watched folders.

 ![](static/Screenshot521-System_status_240.png)